PPBDS/tutorial.helpers/vignettes/instructions.md

 1. Read the error message at the bottom of the Build pane.
 You want to see "R CMD check succeeded."
 If not, there is a problem.
 The error message will often provide a clue as to where in your code the error occurred.

-2. If that error message is not detailed enough, go to the `your.package.name.rcheck` folder, which should be located in the same directory as `your.package.name` on your computer.
+2. If that error message is not detailed enough, go to the `your.package.rcheck` folder, which should be located in the same directory as `your.package` on your computer.
 This is a folder created by the R CMD check process, and it will be automatically deleted if the check process succeeds.
-If the process fails, the `your.package.name.rcheck` folder stays around so that you can examine it.
+If the process fails, the `your.package.rcheck` folder stays around so that you can examine it.
 The key file is `testthat.Rout.fail`, which should be in the `tests` directory.
-It has more details.
+It has more details on what went wrong.

 The most common source of errors is something wrong with the hint code chunks, which are not evaluated when you just Run Document.
 Make sure the `eval = FALSE` argument is set in the code chunk for all hints.
-Check also to see if you included the Information and Submission lines.

 ### Difficult bugs

 * Note that R CMD check does not seem to catch cases in which you library() a package in a tutorial but that package is not in DESCRIPTION.
 But such a discrepancy will cause an error on Github Actions because, there, you only have access to packages that have been installed as part of that test.

 * Be careful of the way that Github is sloppy in how it deals with capitalization changes, especially when you change the name of a file.
 For example, you might first commit a file named `Rproj.png`.
 Later, you decide to change all file names for images to all lower case.
 So, you change the name of the file to `rproj.png`.
 Commit and push.
 Everything is great, right?
 No!
-Even if Github shows you the new file name it might still have that file as `Rproj.png` internally.
+Even if Github shows you the new file name it might still have that file as `Rproj.png` internally, with the capital "R".
 This will cause errors when your run your checks on Github:

 ```bash